 - If we are strict about what constitutes ‘vegan’, or very specific about what the ‘vegan identity’ involves, it can repel people from trying it at all.
 People may be less inclined to socialise with other vegans or go to vegan events, due to fear of not fitting in, or not fitting the correct criteria.
 This further reduces opportunities for vegans to share veganism and encourage others towards the cause

 What does this mean about animal advocacy?

-It means making veganism and helping animals as inclusive as possible; Not portraying veganism as a form of perfectionism or personal, special, identity, empowering and educating rather than criticising, and showing our flaws as well as our successes when we commit to more moral behaviours.
-It means allowing people to identify with veganism if they want to without getting too caught up on the specifics, encouraging them to, and rewarding vegan behaviour in any form.
+It means making veganism and helping animals as inclusive as possible; Not portraying veganism as a form of perfectionism or personal, special, identity; empowering and educating rather than criticising, and it also means showing our flaws as well as our successes when we commit to more moral behaviours.
+It means allowing people to identify with veganism if they want to, without getting too caught up on the specifics, but rather using their curiosity and initial motivation as an opportunity for further persistence or further encouragement.
+It means rewarding vegan behaviour in any form to create more opportunity to build upon it.
 And, it means opening the door of veganism to anyone who wants to walk through it.

 Given that veganism is not a Project Mayhem-type discrete rogue operation, we want to do the opposite of what Tyler Durden has cemented in to our minds for years – we want to talk about veganism, normalise veganism, and share veganism.
 And whatever we do, do not make veganism a club.